Sustainable Practices

 Ensuring Grower Involvement:

 The current industry-wide assessment expands grower engagement in sustainability to all segments of potato production in Wisconsin by providing a base-tier assessment that involves a broad spectrum of growers.
-This base-tier assessment compliments Wisconsin’s existing Healthy Grown® assessment which is a mid-tier, market-based standard.
+This base-tier assessment complements Wisconsin’s existing Healthy Grown® assessment which is a mid-tier, market-based standard.
 The advancements highlighted on the following page clearly demonstrate how Wisconsin potato growers are pushing the envelope in sustainability, and will continue to improve!

 Wisconsin potato growers are committed to advancements along the sustainability continuum.
 Each year, they allocate a portion of their potato sales to support short and long-term research at the University of Wisconsin and beyond.